brndnmtthws/optimal-buy-cbpro/README.md

 values, number of steps, etc.

-Orders, deposits, and withdrawals are tracked in a SQLite DB, and the withdrawn balances are added to the balances on GDAX to make sure the weights are maintained over time.
+Orders, deposits, and withdrawals are tracked in a SQLite DB, and the withdrawn balances are added to the balances on Coinbase Pro to make sure the weights are maintained over time.
 The SQLite DB can be swapped out for any DB that SQLAlchemy supports.